danyelfreir/VLN2-H42/Usecases.md

     2. The seller proceeds to review the bid
     3. The seller either accepts or declines the bid
 Extensions:
+    None at this stage in the process

 Name: Finalizing a sale
 Number: 17
-Description: A prospective buyer with an accepted offer finalizes the offer by entering his payment and contact information
+Description: A prospective buyer with an accepted offer finalizes the offer by entering his payment and contact information with ease
 Priority: High
 Author: Gissur Már
-Source: nr 16 - 17 in requirements
+Source: nr 22, 23 and 24 in requirements
 Actors: Buyer
 Precondition: an offer is accepted by a seller
-Postcondition: The delivery information for the item is sent to the seller
+Postcondition: The delivery information for the item is sent to the seller and payment is made
 Trigger: The offer from a prospective buyer is reviewed and then accepted by the seller Main success scenario:
     1. The buyer receives notification that his offer has been accepted
     2. The buyer proceeds to checkout
-    3. The buyer fills out a form with the delivery information and
+    3. The buyer fills out a form with the delivery information or user can use the default delivery information
     4. The buyer fills out a form with payment information and makes a payment
     5. the buyer reviews the the filled out form for delivery and sends the form if satisfied
 Extensions: